MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/copy-configuration.md

 - If you must change the entity mappings, use the **View map** button.
 - To temporarily prevent the entity from being used when you export a data project, use the check box in the **Disable** column.

-## Copy a company
+## Copy into a legal entity

-The **Data management** workspace is also your hub for copying configuration information from one legal entity to another.
+The **Data management** workspace is also your hub for copying configuration information from one legal entity into another.
 The process resembles an export and import in one step.
 Much like an import, the process will add information to a legal entity if the data doesn't exist in that legal entity or update the information if it already exists.

-To copy a configuration from one legal entity to another in the same instance, follow these steps.
+To copy a configuration from one legal entity into another in the same instance, follow these steps.

 1. Open the **Data management** workspace.
 If you're in Standard view, click **Enhanced view**.
-2. Click the **Copy company** tile.
+2. Click the **Copy into legal entity** tile.
 3. Click **New** to create a configuration data project, and enter an ID and name for the configuration.
-4. Set the operation type for the data project to **Copy company**, and set the project category to **Configuration**.
+4. Set the operation type for the data project to **Copy into legal entity**, and set the project category to **Configuration**.

 5. Select the legal entity that will be the source of the data to copy.
 The form will default to the legal entity that you are currently using.
 6. Select Yes if you want the number sequences to be copied.
 The entities needed to copy the numbers sequences will be added to the project.